-What can you expect from the Carnival of Santa Cruz?
+What can you expect from the Santa Cruz de Tenerife Carnival?

 Those attending the Carnival of Santa Cruz can expect a magnificent spectacle.
 This fortnight-long affair provides a welcomed break before the Christian period of Lent.
 Furthermore the carnival serves as a celebration of the performing arts, personal expression and most importantly, dance.

 Each year the carnival has a specific theme.
 Some past themes have included flower power (2012), the roaring 20’s (2002), and even space (1991).
-In 2018, the theme voted for by the public of Tenerife is “La Fantasia” or “Fantasy” so you can expect some truly dazzling displays full of weird and wonderful creatures.
+In 2018 for example; the theme voted for by the public of Tenerife was: “La Fantasia” or “Fantasy”.
+So you know you can expect some truly dazzling displays full of weird and wonderful creatures.

 In terms of actual organised affairs, three particular events stand out and have become a tradition each year for the Carnival of Santa Cruz.
 These are three of the most popular events and a must-see for anyone attending the festivities:

 Election of the Santa Cruz Carnival Queen